Oboro (Nigeria): Socio-political structure

-Naturally, Oboro is divided into eight units of communities known as Oboro Isiama Asato, namely: Mbiopong, Ikwueke (Ntalakwu, Ahuwa and Umuigu), Ekweri, Ogbuebulle, Amaoba, Ndoro, Okwe, Awom Na Ebo (Amawom, Umugbalu, Umuariaga, Umuokwo and Amanya).
+Naturally, Oboro is divided into eight units of communities known as Oboro Isiama Asato, namely: Mbiopong, Ikwueke (Ntalakwu, Ahuwa and Umuigu), Ekweri, Ogbuebulle, Amaoba, Ndoro, Okwe, Awom Na Ebo (Amawom, Umudike, Umugbalu, Umuariaga, Umuokwo and Amanya).

-Okwe arrived Oboro from Ukwa Nkasi of the Aro area, headed by a man from Akpakara compound.
-Ndoro came from Amaoba, the family of Mazi Odugbo Ajonu of Abam.
-Ogbuebulle village is on the same base with Ndoro.

-Ekweri village is the offspring of Mbiopong and it is now the boundary between Oboro and Ariam.
 In ancient times, Oboro generally had every Afo Uku day as a big market and worshipping day.
 They had a market called Ahia Afor in which they held meetings and took final decisions on every matter affecting Oboro as a whole.

 In Ahia Afor, all animals used for sacrifices are being shared according to the rank of Juju recognition in Oboro.

 Ogbuebulle, which is part and parcel of the Amaoba family and Ekweri, which is part and parcel of Mbiopong were separated from their families during the grouping because of their far distance from their families.

 For easy governance, the eight villages (Isiama Asato) were divided into two equal parts that are: